 Pluralistic IgnoranceA situation where a majority in a group secretly reject an ideology, theory, idea or norm but everyone goes along with it because they think everyone else accepts it.
 This is also described as a spiral of silence.

 MediocrityA tendency for a large number of people to seek only comfort, convenience and risk reduction.
 This creates a number of herd behaviors such as flocking to any products that make things slightly more convenient.
-Mediocrity can also cause the herd to seek to punish members of the herd that take risks or excel in some way.A tendency for people to constantly compare themselves to others and to feel a deep sense of angst described as a fear of missing out if they find someone is getting ahead or enjoying life more than themselves.
+Mediocrity can also cause the herd to seek to punish members of the herd that take risks or excel in some way.angst described as a fear of missing out if they find someone is getting ahead or enjoying life more than themselves.
 For example, a strong urge to buy stocks because you keep hearing that your coworkers have made money at it.

 CrowdsThe behavior of crowds.
 For example, in a panic most people in a crowd may go for the same exit of a building because they look to people to find the way out as opposed to information sources such as exit signs.